-Every move to make greater use of food to bolster our ties with underdeveloped areas of the world practically has to be forced upon this Administration.
+Every move to make greater use of food to bolster

+our ties with underdeveloped areas of the world practically

+has to be forced upon this Administration.
 They are too timid, and too unimaginative.
 They are hesitant when they should be bold.
 They cannot seem to look over the horizon into the future.

 They cannot seem to appreciate a good program in their hands, even when it is working successfully.
-They do not seem to understand that food can be more powerful than weapons in winning the struggle for freedom.

-It is time for someone to jar them into action.
-Khrushchev seems to understand the vital role food can occupy in the struggle for the mind of man - and he has embarked on a role of trying to outproduce us.
+They do not seem to understand that food can be more powerful that the in the struggle for the mind of man -- and he has embarked on a role of trying to outproduce us.
 He is smart enough to know that in areas of Africa and Asia, and other parts of the world, today food would mean more to the masses of people than Sputnik.